DFE-Digital/bat-design-history/app/posts/school-placements/2023-07-20-experiment-1-adding-school-placements-if-youre-a-school.md

 ![Image showing the subject level question](experiment-1-add-placement--subject-level.png 'Subject level question')

-The question has 2 options:
+The question has 3 options:

 - primary
 - secondary
+- further education

 We do not default the question to a specific answer.